thelocker98/ros2-docs/docs/General ROS 2/Gazebo/Gazebo Classic.md

 export GAZEBO_RESOURCE_PATH=/usr/share/gazebo-11
 ```

-### Installing Gazebo Latest
-To install the latest version of gazebo go to the [official gazebo installation page](https://gazebosim.org/docs/latest/ros_installation/) and follow the instruction for the correct version of ROS.

 ## Launching Gazebo Classic
 To launch gazebo classic simply run `gazebo`:
 ```bash
 gazebo
 ```

-If you want to launch gazebo with ROS2 you will have to use its launch file:
+If you want to launch gazebo classic with ROS2 you will have to use its launch file:
 ```bash
 ros2 launch gazebo_ros gazebo.launch.py
 ```

-It can be trick to use a the gazebo launch file in another launch file but it can be done with the following code:
+It can be trick to use gazebo classic launch file in another launch file, but it can be done with the following code:
 ```xml
 <include file="$(find-pkg-share gazebo_ros)/launch/gazebo.launch.py" />
 ```

 ## Using a robot in Gazebo Classic
-To get robot to appear in a Gazebo world first launch gazebo like show previously.
-Then use the following commands to advertise the robot description and spawn it in gazebo.
+To get robot to appear in a Gazebo world first launch gazebo classic like show previously.
+Then use the following commands to advertise the robot description and spawn it in gazebo classic.

 Terminal:
 ```bash